 Each morning we had breakfast on a patio overlooking the Caribbean Sea.
 It's a view I could never grow tired of.

 Where to Eat and Drink in St. John

 We loved this open, centrally located restaurant so much we ate there twice.
-Eating out in St. John can be an expensive endeavor, but The Longboard provides a great selection of small plates that are less expensive, and most importantly delicious and spectacularly prepared.
+Eating out in St. John can be an expensive endeavor, but The Longboard provides a great selection of small plates that are less expensive, and delicious and spectacularly prepared.
 The food, cocktails, and service make The Longboard an absolute must during a visit.
-On our first visit we each had a burrito bowl-Carrie got the shrimp and I ordered the Caribbean Spice.
+On our first visit, we each had a burrito bowl-Carrie got the shrimp, and I ordered the Caribbean Spice.

 The most notable dish was the ceviche, I had the octopus ceviche and Carrie the fish of the day, which happened to be flounder.

-If you have only one night in St. John and are willing to spend a little money, then Asolare an asian fusion restaurant is the best choice.
-Asolare, conveniently located next door to Estate Lindholm was where we ate our first night in St. John.
-I would highly recommend making a reservation, even in the low season the competition for a spot overlooking the Caribbean Sea at sunset is hard to get, and well worth it.
+If you have only one night in St. John and are willing to spend a little money, then Asolare an Asian fusion restaurant is the best choice.
+Asolare, conveniently next door to Estate Lindholm was where we ate our first night in St. John.
+I would highly recommend making a reservation, even in the low season the competition for a spot overlooking the Caribbean Sea at sunset is hard to get and well worth it.